cleesmith/chrome_extensions/README.md

 # chrome_extensions

+## No more clicking all of thse Copy buttons then pasting; endlessly repeated

- Two Chrome extensions to copy text from chat sessions with ChatGPT and/or Claude These extensions only work at these hardcoded URL's:
+So I coded two Chrome extensions to capture plain text from chat sessions with ChatGPT and/or Claude.

+Here's a summary of this JavaScript code for your README:

+This Chrome extension exports ChatGPT or Claude AI chat conversations to plain text files.
+When run, it processes the chat page and creates a downloadable text file containing the full conversation.

+Key features:

+The extension preserves the conversation structure and formatting by intelligently handling different types of content like paragraphs, lists, and spacing.

+It identifies messages from both the user and AI, marks them as "ME:" or "AI" respectively.

+The extension also captures references to any **Artifacts/Canvas** created during the chat, but **not their contents**.

+The code includes several specialized functions that work together:
+- A DOM processor that maintains layout and formatting
+- A message extractor that identifies and captures chat content
+- A Markdown cleaner that removes formatting syntax
+- A formatter that structures the conversation into a readable text file

+This tool is particularly useful for users who want to save, archive, or analyze their conversations with ChatGPT/Claude in a clean, readable **plain text** format.

+These extensions only work at these hardcoded URL's:
 1. https://claude.ai/chat/ for **CapClaudeChat** *see: CapClaudeChat/background.js*
 2. https://chatgpt.com/c/ for **CaptureOpenAI** *see: CaptureOpenAI/background.js*

 ---